 What is Sky Blue aster?
 Also known as azure asters, Sky Blue asters are North American natives that produce brilliant azure-blue, daisy-like flowers from late summer until the first serious frost.
-The beauty continues throughout much of the year, as the foliage of Sky Blue asters turns reddish in autumn and the seeds provide winter sustenance to a number of appreciative songbirds.
+Their beauty continues throughout much of the year, as the foliage of Sky Blue asters turns reddish in autumn, and their seeds provide winter sustenance to a number of appreciative songbirds.
 Wondering about growing a Sky Blue aster in your garden?
 Read on to learn the basics.

 Sky Blue Aster Information

 Fortunately, growing a Sky Blue aster doesn’t necessitate pronouncing the name (Symphyotrichum oolentangiense syn.
 Aster azureus), but you can thank botanist John L. Riddell, who first identified the plant in 1835.
 The name is derived from two Greek words – symphysis (junction) and trichos (hair).

 The rest of the rather unwieldy name pays homage to Ohio’s Olentangy River, where Riddell first found the plant in 1835.
 This sun-loving wildflower grows primarily in prairies and meadows.

 Like all wildflowers, the best way to get started when growing a Sky Blue aster is to purchase seeds or bedding plants at a nursery specializing in native plants.
 If you don’t have a nursery in your area, there are several providers online.
 Don’t attempt to remove Sky Blue asters from the wild.
 It’s rarely successful and most plants die once removed from their native habitat.
 More importantly, the plant is endangered in some areas.